4d/docs/versioned_docs/version-20-R3/Notes/updates.md

 #### Behavior changes

 - Some errors were catchable by your [error handling method](../Concepts/error-handling.md) in interpreted mode only.
 A fix has been done, so that the following errors will now be caught also in compiled mode: *Indice out of range*, *Type incompatible*, and *Dereferencing a Null pointer*.
-However on Intel processors, for such errors except accessing a character beyond the end of a text, the procedure is still interrupted as before, whereas on Apple Silicon processors the procedure is only interrupted if you call the [`ABORT`](https://doc.4d.com/4dv20/help/command/en/page156.html) command.
+However, for such errors on Intel processors, the procedure is still interrupted as before, whereas on Apple Silicon processors the procedure is only interrupted if you call the [`ABORT`](https://doc.4d.com/4dv20/help/command/en/page156.html) command.
 - 4D no longer includes an internal PHP interpreter.
 You need to [set up and run your own PHP interpreter](https://blog.4d.com/deprecation-of-php-commands-and-removal-of-4d-built-in-php-interpreter) to use PHP commands.